zeux/meshoptimizer/README.md

 }
 ```

 Second, call `meshopt_opacityMapRasterize` for each triangle to compute the opacity state per microtriangle.
-This can be done sequentially or in parallel; it can also use a fixed mip level of the original texture, or, if all mip levels are readily available, mip level can be selected per triangle to balance rasterization cost vs quality.
+This can be done sequentially or in parallel; it can use the original texture resolution or a smaller mip level to balance rasterization cost vs quality.
 When generating 4-state micromaps, using mip 0 is recommended to produce maximally conservative output so that enabling opacity micromaps does not noticeably change the raytraced output.
+For 2-state micromaps, or if the original textures are much higher resolution than the micromap subdivision, smaller mips (e.g. 1 or 2) can also work well.

 ```c++
 for (size_t i = 0; i < omm_count; ++i)